 While it is natural to want to have positive things said about us online.
 Some folks have decided to post fake negative reviews against their competitors or a company that set them off.
 Fake reviewers seem to absolutely hate Walmart.
-I have seen more negative reviews posted for Walmart than any other business.
+I have seen more negative reviews posted at Walmart than any other business.
 I have been helping out at GMB forum and have seen several complaints of fake negative reviews there were in fact real.
 The reviewers for Mobifix LTD have been leaving negative reviews for the competition.
 The niches I see the most negative reviews posted against competitors is Law and Locksmiths.
 I know they are some the spammy of niches and maybe not the best example.

-While monitoring Detroit Seafood Market I discovered that 2 business were repeatedly being assaulted with 1 star reviews.
+While monitoring Detroit Seafood Market I discovered that 2 business were repeatedly being assaulted with 1-star reviews.
 It turns out that while Muntayta Muskanc loves DSM, she hates City Wide Auto Sales 2 locations.
 Muntayta is best known as a hot redheaded selfie thanks to a reverse Google Image search.

-Next we have Christopher Anthony whom also raves about DSM but hates City Wide Auto Sales and Aaron’s.
+Next, we have Christopher Anthony whom also raves about DSM but hates City Wide Auto Sales and Aaron’s.

 Its the same with Jimena Canavesi she loves DSM and hates both City Wide and Aaron’s.
 We also have Michael William